svaki999/DrinkingGame/README.md

 - Perfect for getting to know new friends or colleagues, with a variety of engaging and fun prompts to break the ice.

 ---
-The first question you will see when the app loads is whether you are playing in a familiar or non-familiar group.
-Then, it goes on to the part where you need to find out if there are any alcohol-free persons.
-After that, you are faced with the interface of the gamemode, where you choose which gamemodes you will play.
-Among these, you may choose to play all the gamemodes, some of them, or even just one.
-This done, the game begins.
+When the app loads the first question you will see is whether you are playing in a familiar or non-familiar group.
+Then, you proceed to finding out if there are any alcohol-free persons.
+Afterwards, you are faced with the interface of the gamemode, where you choose which gamemodes you will play.
+Among these, you may choose to play all, some of them, or even just one.
+The game begins after the selection.

 ## Mock Up
 ![MockupDG](https://github.com/svaki999/DrinkingGame/assets/117731913/48d21011-11b8-4a73-a6a7-b2ed54437d52)